openvinotoolkit/model_server/docs/model_server_grpc_api.md

 [TensorProto](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/framework/tensor.proto) to a string format.
  * *PredictResponse* includes a map of outputs serialized by [TensorProto](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/framework/tensor.proto) and information about the used model spec.

-There are two ways in which gRPC request can be submitted for Predict API:
-1. Submitting gRPC requests based on a dataset from numpy files
-2. Submitting gRPC requests based on a dataset from a list of jpeg files

 Read more about *Predict API* usage [here](./../example_client/README.md#predict-api)